Statements and Speeches of W. P. G. Harding

 - Publications from the Board of Governors

-- Public Statements of Federal Reserve Board Chairmen
+- Public Statements of the Chair of the Board of Governors

 July 1915 - The results of the European war on America's financial position